ameseee/kwk-curriculum-site/web-app/lessons/css-intro/index.md

 ## What is CSS?

-CSS stands for Cascading Style Sheets.
+CSS stands for **Cascading Style Sheets**.
 It is a language that allows us to add styles to HTML documents on the web.
 It’s incredibly powerful!

 Take a few minutes to check out the <a target="blank" href="http://www.csszengarden.com">CSS Zen Garden</a>.
 You'll notice that all of the sites here are created with the exact same HTML document; they were just styled differently with CSS.

-You'll learn that there are many CSS properties out there that we can add to rules.
-You don't need to memorize the entire list; there are resources like <a target="blank" href="https://htmldog.com/references/css/properties/">this</a> which you can reference anytime you are coding!
-There are some common properties though, that you will find yourself using so often, that you know by heart.
+You'll learn that there is so much that CSS can do, and there are so many specific ways we can give directions, in code, to style our webpages.

-Over the course of our first 2 CSS lessons, we'll talk about most of those common properties.
+Over the course of our first 2 CSS lessons, we'll talk about most of the commonly-used things that CSS can do.
 By the middle of the week, you'll have most of the CSS tools you'll need to build a beautiful site!

 ## Styling Elements